shyn-wang/opus/README.md

 # Opus

 ## Introduction
 Classical music is one of the richest and most rewarding musical genres to listen to, featuring of a near endless selection of pieces hailing from distinct stylistic eras that span a combined several hundred years of history.
-However, for this same reason, it can often feel intimidating and unapproachable for newcomers, as there are simply so many possible places to start.
+However, it is for this same reason that it can often feel intimidating and unapproachable for newcomers, as there are simply so many possible places to start.

 _Opus is a music recommender that aims to introduce people to the world of classical piano through the use of an elo-based ranking system and dynamic matchmaking algorithm to run targeted head-to-head comparisons between different pieces and profile a user's tastes._